rcorral/jommobile-browser/README.md

 What is it?
 ---------------------------------------
-A stripped down version of the [jomMobile app](http://jommobile.com/).
+A stripped down version of the [jomMobile app](http://jommobile.com/) that runs on any browser.
-It is ready for 3rd party developers to develop plugins for their extensions.
+It is an SDK that allows developers to build plugins for their Joomla extensions that can run in the jomMobile app.

+**Why in the browser?**
+Developing plugins in your browser will make development faster as Joomla developers are already used to the web languages, also debuggins is much easier when using a browser.
+Read the 'Test your plugin on a device' section if you want to develop using your mobile device.

 Background
 -------------------------------